 Futurist Jack Uldrich offers up his weekly “Friday Future 5” and provides his readers some insights into how to thinker better and smarter about the world of tomorrow–and today.

 Futurist Jack Uldrich explores the future of imagination, drones, robots, the Metaverse and renewable energy in this week’s “Friday Future Five.”

 Heart-Center Thinking: After some reflection, I have decided to share this short, personal story.
 (The video is only one minute long).
 For too long, as a professional futurist, I have not acknowledged the essential role the human heart will play in transforming the future.
 I don’t know what this means for my own future as…

 This week, noted Futurist Jack Uldrich discusses the future of study abroad, cryptocurrencies, mini-robots, artificial intelligence, and stem cells advances.

-In this week’s “Friday Future 5,” Futurist Jack Uldrich discusses quantum computing, the metaverse, AI, “molecular farming,” and the power of questions.
+In this week’s “Friday Future 5,” Futurist Jack Uldrich shares some insights on the future of robotic construction, quantum computing, insects (pollinators), and electric vehicles.

 In this week’s “Friday Future 5,” best-selling author and global futurist Jack Uldrich shares some thought on the future of climate change, plastics, Alzheimers, the Internet, heart disease, and the importance of thinking into the deep future.